 TLMij = 1

 irrespective of whether the Interconnector BM Unit belongs to a delivering or offtaking Trading Unit in the Settlement Period.

+3.1.4 In respect of each Settlement Period, for each Secondary BM Unit, the Transmission Loss Multiplier shall be calculated as follows:

+TLMij = TLMij(Base)

+where TLMij(Base) means the value of TLMij calculated in the Settlement Period for BM Units belonging to the Base Trading Unit in the same GSP Group as the Secondary BM Unit.

 3.1.4 The values of TLFij will be as determined in accordance with Section T, Annex T-2 of the Code.